-If you want to explore this option, talk to your mortgage lender about whether they’ll accept a deed-in-lieu agreement.
+If you want to explore this option, talk with your mortgage lender about whether they’ll accept a deed-in-lieu agreement.

-On the other side of the foreclosure process are buyers who are hoping to potentially get a good deal on a home that is being sold for less than other homes on the market.
-Preforeclosures are generally popular with two types of buyers.
+On the other side of the foreclosure process are buyers who are hoping to potentially get a good deal on a home being sold for less than other homes on the market.
+Preforeclosures that go into foreclosure are generally popular with the following two types of buyers.

 Real Estate Investors

-Investors often look for homes they can purchase below market value and then “flip” to sell at a higher price than what they bought it at.
+Real estate investors often look for homes they can purchase below market value and then “flip” to sell at a higher price than they paid.

-While this can be a profitable strategy, it’s best left up to the professionals, as novice flippers often end up underestimating how much time and effort they’ll need to put into their fixer-upper and overestimating the amount of money they can make off of it.
+While this can be a profitable strategy, it’s best left to the professionals.
+Novice flippers often end up underestimating how much time and effort they’ll need to put into their fixer-upper, while overestimating the amount of money they can make from it.

-Often, cash-strapped first-time home buyers will look at preforeclosures and foreclosures to see if they can’t get into a home at a bargain price.
+Often, cash-strapped first-time home buyers will look at preforeclosures and foreclosures to see if they can get into a home at a bargain price.

 However, upfront savings can often turn into long-term headaches.
-Homes that are going through the foreclosure process might not be in the best of shape due to the owner not being able to afford basic maintenance.
+Homes going through the foreclosure process might not be in the best of shape because the owner isn’t able to afford basic maintenance.
 These homes will also typically be sold as-is, meaning no repairs will be done to the property.
 This makes them risky for first-timers, who might not have the funds to make necessary fixes.

-Summary: Preforeclosure – A Difficult Time Requiring Difficult Decisions
+The Bottom Line: A Home In Preforeclosure Can Make For A Difficult Time Requiring Difficult Decisions

-There are no easy answers when your home is danger of being foreclosed on.
-Though there are options available to help you avoid foreclosure, many of them will still negatively impact your credit history and score and may still mean needing to move out of your home.
+It’s hard to find easy answers when your home is in danger of being foreclosed on.
+Though options are available to help you avoid foreclosure, many of them will still negatively impact your credit history and credit score and may still mean moving out of your home.

-The best thing you can do if you’re having trouble making your mortgage payments or believe you will soon is to talk to your mortgage lender or servicer early and often.
-Foreclosure is an expensive process for them; they would rather work with you to help you make your payments.
+The best action to take if you’re having trouble making your mortgage payments or believe you’ll soon have trouble is to talk with your mortgage lender or servicer early and often.
+Foreclosure is an expensive process for them, and they would rather work with you to help you make your payments.